dxw/tech-team-rfcs/rfc-000-template.md

 ## Next steps

-Describe any changes to code or documentation that will need to happen if this RFC is accepted.
+- [ ] Describe any changes to code or documentation that will need to happen if this RFC is accepted.
 For example, this might be modifying the playbook or a template project.
+      Include checkboxes so we can mark the actions as completed later.